dip-proto/rust-wasm-debug-superslow-compile-time/README.md

 Executing Pass 'WebAssembly Register Stackify' on Function '...aggregate...P2...run...'
 ```

-Relevant LLVM code paths:
+Relevant LLVM code paths from inspection:

 - `WebAssemblyRegStackify::runOnMachineFunction` walks each machine basic block
-  bottom-up and recursively stackifies operands by pushing each newly
+  bottom-up and recursively stackifies operands by pushing operands from newly
-  stackified instruction's operands back onto the worklist.
+  stackified instructions back onto its worklist.
-- The stackifier calls `moveForSingleUse`, `rematerializeCheapDef`, and
+- The stackifier calls helpers such as `moveForSingleUse`,
-  `moveAndTeeForMultiUse` for many virtual register defs.
+  `rematerializeCheapDef`, and `moveAndTeeForMultiUse`.
 - Those helpers instantiate `WebAssemblyDebugValueManager` and call `sink`,
-  `cloneSink`, and `updateReg` to preserve debug value information while moving
+  `cloneSink`, `updateReg`, and `removeDef` while moving or cloning machine
-  or cloning machine instructions.
+  instructions.
 - `WebAssemblyDebugValueManager::WebAssemblyDebugValueManager(MachineInstr *Def)`
   scans forward from `Def` through the machine basic block until the next def of
   the same register, collecting matching `DBG_VALUE`s.
 - `WebAssemblyDebugValueManager::getSinkableDebugValues(MachineInstr *Insert)`
   scans the region between `Def` and `Insert` again to collect intervening
   `DBG_VALUE`s and reject debug-variable reorderings.
+- `sink` and `cloneSink` call `getSinkableDebugValues`, splice or clone the
+  definition, clone sinkable debug values, and undef original debug values.

-The suspected bug is not incorrect output but pathological compile-time
+The suspected bug is pathological compile time, not incorrect output.
+For a
-behavior: for a large inlined machine block with full Rust `debug = 2`, the wasm
+large inlined machine block with Rust `debug = 2`, the wasm stackifier appears
-stackifier appears to repeat forward debug-value scans for many defs while it is
+to repeat forward debug-value scans for many virtual-register definitions while
 building stackified expression trees.
-That gives the pass a large
+The minimized repro keeps just enough
+inlined aggregate movement and `u128` arithmetic to produce that
 debug-info-dependent multiplier.
-This matches the observed controls:

-- `debug = 2` for `wasm32-wasip1` times out after 30 seconds.
-- `debug = 1` for the same optimized wasm build finishes in under 1 second.
-- no debuginfo for the same optimized wasm build finishes in under 1 second.
-- host `debug = 2` finishes in under 1 second.
-- raw LLVM IR emission with `-C no-prepopulate-passes` finishes in about 0.13
-  seconds, so the Rust frontend and initial IR generation are not the slow part.

-The small Rust trigger that exposes this is a generic inlined aggregate loop:
-a two-entry precomputed aggregate array, dynamic signed add/sub in a 256-step
-loop, and inlined generated `u128` limb arithmetic.
-Reducing the array to one
-entry or making the branch positive-only removes the slowdown, presumably
-because there are fewer machine defs/debug values for `WebAssemblyRegStackify`
-to rearrange.